iltuoconsulenteit/DocCropper/README.md

 **PRO Features:**
 - Removal of watermark
-- OCR module and network folder support (in development)
+- Network folder support (in development)
 - Authenticated LAN access

 To activate: